Continue with Facebook

 It’s not uncommon for people with eczema to express frustration about talking to their doctors.
-“I’m trying to get to the bottom of this skin condition and it seems like I have to pull teeth with doctors to get any answers,” said one MyEczemaTeam member.
+“I’m trying to get to the bottom of this skin condition, and it seems like I have to pull teeth with doctors to get any answers,” one MyEczemaTeam member said.

 Another member wrote, “I feel I don’t get the full support of my dermatologist.
-Anyone else feel this way?
-I get the repeated questions … are you doing this and that?”
+Does anyone else feel this way?
+I get the repeated questions … ‘Are you doing this and that?’”

-There are four types of prescription eczema creams approved by the Food and Drug Administration (FDA) for the treatment of eczema.
-Understanding eczema treatment options can give you more confidence in discussing prescription topicals that might be appropriate for you.
+There are five types of topical prescription eczema treatments approved by the U.S. Food and Drug Administration (FDA) for the treatment of eczema.
+Being aware of your eczema treatment options can help you have a more informed discussion with your doctor about which options may be appropriate for you.

 Phosphodiesterase 4 (PDE4) inhibitors block an inflammatory enzyme in the immune system.
-Crisaborole ointment (Eucrisa) is the one topical PDE4 inhibitor available for the treatment of eczema.
+Crisaborole ointment (Eucrisa) is a topical PDE4 inhibitor available for the treatment of eczema.
+Another PDE4 inhibitor, roflumilast cream (Zoryve), was approved by the FDA in 2024 to treat mild to moderate eczema in people aged 6 years or older.

 It’s important to talk to your doctor about key aspects of your experience with eczema, such as:

-Don’t ever change a prescription treatment plan without medical advice.
-There may be health risks associated with abruptly stopping a treatment.
-Your doctor may be able to provide advice on how to use a prescription topical treatment in a way that works better for you.
-Mixing certain prescription creams with moisturizers, for example, may reduce unwanted side effects.
-Otherwise, you can talk to them about switching treatments.
+Don’t change a prescription treatment plan without medical advice.
+Abruptly stopping a treatment may increase your risk of side effects.
+Your doctor can advise you on how to use a prescription topical treatment in a way that may work better for you.
+For example, they may suggest tips like using moisturizers with certain prescription creams to reduce side effects like dry skin.
+If their suggestions don’t work, talk to them about possibly switching treatments.
+If you have severe eczema, you may need a different type of medication.

-Seeing a doctor can be stressful, and stress can be distracting and may cause forgetfulness.
-Preparing for an appointment with your doctor ahead of time can help ensure that you cover all your questions and concerns in an organized and clear manner.
+Appointments with healthcare providers can be stressful.
+Stress can be distracting and may cause forgetfulness.
+Preparing for your appointment ahead of time can help ensure that you cover all your questions and concerns in an organized and clear manner.

 Here are some tips for preparing for a doctor’s visit:

-Here are some conversation starters to help you express your concerns in a direct way with your doctor:
+Here are some conversation starters to help you express your concerns directly with your doctor:

 You deserve a doctor who will listen to you.
 One MyEczemaTeam member said, “Let them know you want to talk to a doctor who will respect your wishes.
 That’s what I had to do for years!”